-For instance, the Quaker community was founded on a remarkable work ethic, a Christian notion of spiritual equality and a pluralistic idea of reciprocal liberty.
-The latter represented a Christian concept, embracing all humanity.
+For instance, the Quaker community was founded on a remarkable work ethic, a notion of spiritual equality and a pluralistic idea of reciprocal liberty.
+Particularly the latter two were Christian concepts, embracing all humanity.

-It entailed religious freedom or liberty of conscience, as the Quaker’s most prominent member, William Penn (1644-1718), worded it.
+‘Reciprocal liberty’ entailed religious freedom or “liberty of conscience,” as the Quakers‘ most prominent member, William Penn (1644-1718), worded it.
 Notably, for the Quakers, liberty of conscience even applied to ideas they believed to be false.
-Suffice it to say, in this context, that these conceptions were or have been influential in American society.
+Suffice it to say, in this context, that these conceptions have still been influential in American society.

-As a result of the other migration waves from Britain to America, Albion’s Seed, so to speak, kept growing besides, for example, other migrants from Britain, German Pietists in today’s state of Pennsylvania, Dutch settlers in New Netherland (i.e. areas of the present-day states of New York, New Jersey, Connecticut and Delaware as well as outposts on Rhode Island and in Pennsylvania), French Huguenots and African slaves.
+As a result of the other migration waves from Britain to America, Albion’s Seed, so to speak, kept growing besides, for example, other migrants from Britain and Ireland, German Pietists in today’s state of Pennsylvania, Dutch settlers in New Netherland (i.e. areas of the present-day states of New York, New Jersey, Connecticut as well as Delaware in addition to outposts on Rhode Island and in Pennsylvania), French Huguenots and African slaves.
 Yet, trouble loomed among the British colonists.

-Big Trouble among the British (Regions) in Colonial America
+Big Trouble among the British in Colonial America

 Undeniably, these groups of colonists shared striking characteristics.
 That is, they migrated from Britain, spoke English and were Christians.
-In spite of these shared characteristics and their familiarity with traditional British or English rights like trial by jury, the protection of property rights and the right of representative government, the British groups of migrants were culturally different from one another.
+In spite of these shared features and their familiarity with traditional English rights such as trial by jury, the protection of property rights and the right of representative government, the British groups of migrants were culturally different from one another.
 Each of them highly influenced the cultural identity of the respective settlement region.